 From the overall research results, the following conclusions, the diameter tree is the most important parameter explaining the abundance and species richness of epiphytes, especially from the Dipterocarpaceae family, and Borassodendron borneensios.
-Phorophytes generally in the diameter class between 21-38 cm have relatively horizontal branches with rough and cracked bark, and have the ability to accommodate litter and heavily over grown on their leaf midribs for Aracaceae.
-Accordingly tree age is likely an important indicator for epiphyte diversity.
-Increasing tree age enhances the tree attributes such as diameter, bark rugosity and canopy cover.
+Host trees generally have relatively horizontal branches with rough and cracked bark, and have the ability to accommodate litter and heavily over grown on their leaf midribs for Aracaceae.
+Accordingly, tree age is likely an important indicator for epiphyte diversity.
+Increasing tree age enhances the tree attributes such as diamater, bark rugosity and canopy cover.